Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): Ezekiel 40:1-43:17

 Amazing Grace

-For the sake of today’s Bible study, imagine that you are an unfaithful marriage partner.
-You have hurt your spouse over and over again by running to your many lovers.
+For the sake of today’s Bible study, imagine you’re an unfaithful marriage partner.
+You’ve hurt your spouse repeatedly by running to your many lovers.
 You add criminal acts to your insatiable lust.
-Now you are imprisoned for life for breaking the law.
+Now you’re imprisoned for life for breaking the law.

-Time after time, your partner sends ministers to try to talk some sense into you, but you will not listen.
-Now there is no hope.
-You have lost everything—your reputation, family, children, job, and your house.
+Time after time, your partner sends ministers to talk some sense into you, but you won’t listen.
+Now there’s no hope.
+You’ve lost everything—your reputation, family, children, job, and your house.
 Nothing is left.

-One day your spouse comes to visit you.
-You are offered complete forgiveness and freedom.
+One day, your spouse comes to visit you.
+You’re offered complete forgiveness and freedom.
 Also, your marriage partner talks about building you a castle, taking you home, and offering you a glorious future.
 You could live in a palace with ornate furnishings and beautiful gardens on a majestic, peaceful estate, without fear of any trouble.
 Only one thing is required—true repentance.
-You may have all these things if you are genuinely sorry and turn away from your sins to God for his forgiveness.
+You may have all these things if you’re genuinely sorry and turn away from your sins for forgiveness.

-This situation is similar to what Israel experienced.
 Assyria and Babylon conquered Israel and Judah and exiled them to their lands.
 By this time, most of Judah had been in exile for twenty-five years and Israel for over one-hundred and sixty years (first under Assyria and now under Babylon).
 They were to serve a life sentence of seventy years in Babylon for their endless worship of idols (prostitution) and wickedness.
-God promises that after these years, he will restore her.
+God promises after these years, he will restore her.

 The Post-Exile View

-Later, during the exile, Israel does repent.
-Still, many Jewish exiles don’t return to their land, even when given three opportunities.
-For this, Israel accepts God’s second-best—the rebuilding of Solomon’s temple.
+Later, during the exile, Israel would repent.
+Still, many Jewish exiles wouldn't return to their land, even when given three opportunities.
+For this, Israel would accept God’s second-best—the rebuilding of Solomon’s temple.
 Ezekiel’s glorious temple will be built in a future day.

 The Millennial View

 One might ask if the plans are for a millennial temple, why does God share it with the Israelites now?
-In Bible prophecy, future hope is often linked with present hope.
-A present prophecy is partially fulfilled with the hope of future glorious fulfillment.
+In Bible prophecy, a present prophecy is partially fulfilled with the hope of future glorious fulfillment.
 In this view, Solomon’s rebuilt temple serves as present hope, and the plans for Ezekiel’s temple serve as their glorious hope.

 Israel was in exile and despair.
 Whichever view is correct, the sharing of this plan brings them encouragement.
-God has not cast his people aside forever, and he has not forgotten them—he is making plans for their future! (see more about Ezekiel's temple here)
+God hasn’t cast his people aside forever, and he hasn’t forgotten them—he is making plans for their future!

-Although most of us are not Jewish, God has not forgotten us, either.
+Although most of us are not Jewish, God hasn’t forgotten us, either.
 Everyone who turns from his sin to the LORD for forgiveness will have spiritual life, peace, God’s blessings, and a glorious future.
-God has provided this through the death, burial, and resurrection of his Son Jesus Christ.
-He died so we might have life.
+God has provided this through the death, burial, and resurrection of his Son, Jesus Christ.
+He died, so we might have life.
 Will we trust him for our salvation and our future today? (more...)

 Discussion Questions